Yandex Cloud

 1 One ** 1

-To improve Delta Lake performance and optimize data storage when using multi-cluster mode, configure additional YDB settings.
+To improve Delta Lake performance and streamline data storage when using multi-cluster mode, configure additional YDB settings.

-By default, a YDB DB in serverless mode is created with a capacity of 10 Request Units per second.
-This may be insufficient under intensive use of Delta Lake tables.
+By default, a YDB in serverless mode is created with a throughput of 10 request units per second.
+This may be insufficient for intensive use of Delta Lake tables.

-To avoid Delta Lake performance degradation due to insufficient YDB capacity, track the Document API units overflow parameter on the chart when monitoring YDB.
-Increase the capacity limit if needed.
+To avoid Delta Lake performance degradation due to insufficient YDB throughput, track the Document API units overflow parameter on the chart when monitoring YDB.
+Increase the throughput limit if needed.

-There is a total capacity limit that applies to all YDB databases in the cloud, which depends on the quota.
+There is a total throughput limit that applies to all YDB databases in the cloud, which depends on the quota.
 If necessary, contact support to have your quota increased.

 Setting up auto cleanupSetting up auto cleanup